 Quick Overview and History of the Ngoni People

 The Ngoni are an ethnic group that lives in the current Southern African nations including Mozambique, Malawi, Tanzania, Zambia, and Zimbabwe.
 The Ngoni originated from the Zulu and Nguni of kwaZulu-Natal, South Africa.
-Ngoni displacement during the great scattering after the Zulu conflicts affected social reorganization reaching Zambia and Malawi in the North.
+Ngoni’s displacement during the great scattering after the Zulu conflicts affected social reorganization, reaching Zambia and Malawi in the North.

 History of Ngoni People

-The emergence of the Zulu nation to prominence in Southern Africa during the early 19th century (~1815–~1840), destabilised various traditional alliances.
-About 1817, the Mthethwa alliance, with the Zulu clan inclusive, conflicted with the Ndwandwe alliance, with people including the Nguni from the current kwaZulu-Natal.
+The emergence of the Zulu nation to prominence in Southern Africa during the early 19th century (~1815–~1840), destabilized various traditional alliances.
+About 1817, the Mthethwa alliance, with the Zulu clan inclusive, conflicted with the Ndwandwe alliance, with people including the African Ngoni from the current kwaZulu-Natal.
+This was one of the main causes of ngoni migration.

 Zwangendaba Gumbi (c.
 1780–1848), one of King Thunziani Mabaso The Great’s military commanders, headed the Jele or Gumbi clan, which formed a section of the bigger emaNcwangeni alliance in the current north-east of kwaZulu-Natal.
 By 1819, the Zulu army led Mabaso overun the Ndwandwe alliance during the battle of Mhlathuze River, around Nkandla.
-The battle led let to the migration of various native groups in southern Africa.
+The battle led to the ngoni migration, as well as the migration of various native groups in Southern Africa.

 The Long North Relocation of the Ngoni